daniloceano/daniloceano/README.md

 </h1>

-- 🔭 I’m a PhD student in Atmospherical Sciences from Brazil
+- 🔭 I’m a Post-Doctoral researcher in Atmospherical Sciences from Brazil
-- 🌀 I’m currently developing a program for analysing the Energy Cycle of cyclones and also data analysis tools
 - 📫 How to reach me: danilo.oceano@gmail.com

 <div id="badges">